 How Warren Zevon’s R.E.M.
 Jam Session Became ‘Hindu Love Gods’

-In 1990, Warren Zevon was a grizzled veteran of the L.A. singer-songwriter scene with a career rap sheet long enough to fit a couple of comebacks and a stint in rehab, while the guys in R.E.M. were comparative upstarts, still breaking out of college radio and into the mainstream.
+Warren Zevon was a grizzled veteran of the L.A. singer-songwriter scene in 1990, with a career rap sheet long enough to fit a couple of comebacks and a stint in rehab.
+Meanwhile, the guys in R.E.M. were comparative upstarts, still breaking out of college radio and into the mainstream.

 Despite the gulf of experience between them — and their very different styles of music — they'd developed an on-again, off-again working relationship that lasted for much of the '80s.